 We provide quadratic.
-If anyone else wants its, they can figure out where 0x0200 is finally relocated to.
-Call that new location R. They then replace all of their references to $loc{quadratic}$ with R.
+If others want it, they can figure out where 0x0200 is finally relocated to.
+Call that new location R. They then replace all of their references to locquadratic with R.

 (Internal) Relocations

 extern double sqrt(double x);